Agora Protocol

 Date: 19 February 2023

 DAO governing is a very important and challenging task for any DAO, especially for DAOs of non-technical communities.
 There are many projects and organizations that aim to ease the process of establishing organizations on the blockchain.
 Agora protocol is a library of smart contracts that aims to provide an easy and functional DAO government.
 Unlike other documents we created that inspect DAO governing organizations and projects, Agora is not a DAO, it does not have tokenomics or a token.
 Agora is just a library for governance.
 We will examine what Agora does and how Agora works.
 Also, we will have a deep dive into staking.
-You can check #dao-governing and Smart Contract as they can be informative for understanding this document.
+You can check and as they can be informative for understanding this document.

 Staking is a process in blockchain networks where users hold a certain amount of cryptocurrency or tokens in a specialized wallet, known as a staking wallet.
 Staking one's assets serves as an incentive to ensure that one has a stake in the proposal one votes on for the context of governing or for more general cases, one has a stake in the network's proper functioning.
 Staking also helps to prevent malicious actors from attacking the network, as their staked assets would be at risk of being forfeited if they engage in nefarious activities.